jaydenseric/Barebones/README.md

 ## Sass structure

-Most Sass variables should be set in `_config.scss` for convenience and to ensure their availability throughout the project.
+Most Sass variables should be set in *_config.scss* for convenience and to ensure their availability throughout the project.

-The [Bourbon mixin library](http://bourbon.io) and other handy mixins are available from `_utilities.scss`.
+The [Bourbon mixin library](http://bourbon.io) and other handy mixins are available from *_utilities.scss*.
 Add more of your own here as required.

-Declare your fonts in `_fonts.scss`.
+Declare your fonts in *_fonts.scss*.

-Set animation keyframes in `_animations.scss`.
+Set animation keyframes in *_animations.scss*.

-A simple [CSS foundation](http://jaydenseric.com/blog/forget-normalize-or-resets-lay-your-own-css-foundation) is in `_foundation.scss` in place of a normalize or reset.
+A simple [CSS foundation](http://jaydenseric.com/blog/forget-normalize-or-resets-lay-your-own-css-foundation) is in *_foundation.scss* in place of a normalize or reset.

-Place your main styles in `_styles.scss`, tapping into all the above.
+Place your main styles in *_styles.scss*, tapping into all the above.

 ## How-to

-### Use SVG images

-For IE8, SVG images are switched out via `ie8.js` for PNG files of the same name.
-Simply place your [optimized SVG](http://jaydenseric.com/blog/how-to-optimize-svg) files somewhere in `/images/` alongside identically named PNG fallback images.

 ### Create & use font icons

 Font icons are handled using a special [Font Custom](https://github.com/FontCustom/fontcustom) implementation.
-Refer to the article [*Font icons like a boss with Sass & Font Custom*](http://jaydenseric.com/blog/font-icons-like-a-boss-with-sass-and-font-custom) for detailed usage instructions.
+Refer to the article [*"Font icons like a boss with Sass & Font Custom"*](http://jaydenseric.com/blog/font-icons-like-a-boss-with-sass-and-font-custom) for detailed usage instructions.

-Manage all your project's font icons in `/fontcustom/vectors/` as nicely named SVG files.
-Add icons to this folder to have your fonts magically rebuilt in `/fonts/icons/` and `_icons.scss` automatically set up for you to start using the icons in `_styles.scss` via their nice names using the `icon` utility mixin; without touching your markup or dealing with non-semantic class names.
+Manage all your project's font icons in */fontcustom/vectors/* as nicely named SVG files.
+Add icons to this folder to have your fonts magically rebuilt in */fonts/icons/* and *_icons.scss* automatically set up for you to start using the icons in *_styles.scss* via their nice names using the `icon($position: before, $icon: false, $styles: true)` utility mixin; without touching your markup or dealing with non-semantic class names.

 #### Example

-The icon `/fontcustom/vectors/menu.svg` is included by default.
-First make sure Font Custom and Sass are compiling (see *Getting started*), then in `_styles.scss`:
+The icon */fontcustom/vectors/menu.svg* is included by default.
+First make sure Font Custom and Sass are compiling (see ***Getting started***), then in *_styles.scss*:

 ```scss
 .menu {